aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

     app.UseAuthorization();

-    //No need to have a dipatcher middleware here.
+    //No need to have a dispatcher middleware here.
-    //The resolved endpoint is automatically dispacthed to a controller action at the end
+    //The resolved endpoint is automatically dispatched to a controller action at the end
     //of the middleware pipeline
     //If an endpoint was not able to be resolved, a 404 not found is returned at the end
     //of the middleware pipeline